elmarguevarra/visitor-management/README.md

 my-application$ sam local invoke getUserItemsFunction --event events/event-get-user-items.json
 ```

 The AWS SAM CLI can also emulate your application's API.
 Use the `sam local start-api` command to run the API locally on port 3000.
+Don't forget to run sam build before this.

 ```bash
 my-application$ sam local start-api --env-vars env.json